Learn about the differences between HubSpot CMS vs WordPress CRM and find out how to choose the best platform for your business.

-A content management system (CMS) has had a revolutionary effect on online marketing, allowing people with very little technical knowledge or experience to quickly and easily publish content online.
+Content management systems (CMS) have had a revolutionary effect on online marketing, allowing people with very little technical knowledge or experience to quickly and easily publish content online.

 The number of CMS platforms available has grown considerably, which can cause a bit of a headache when it comes to choosing the right one.

-At the end of the day, all businesses want is the ability to manage their own website and keep it up to date and relevant without having to fund for external costs (e.g. agencies).
-Therefore, an easy and efficient system where internal teams can upskill and take control of their site is desirable.
+At the end of the day, most of us just want the ability to manage our own websites and keep them up to date without having to pay for development work.

 The most popular CMS available is WordPress.
 Thanks to its maturity, ease of use, and wide availability of plugins, virtually every need can be met.

 Secondly, it allows you to create personalised experiences for clients.
-Smart content (like CTA’s) can be added to emails, websites, and landing pages, nurture sequences can be set up to target specific buyer journeys, and you can even a ‘build your own buyer persona’, helping you to target audience keywords or FAQs in blog articles.
+Smart content (like CTAs) can be added to emails, websites, and landing pages, nurture sequences can be set up to target specific buyer journeys, and you can even a ‘build your own buyer persona’, helping you to target audience keywords or FAQs.
 At a time when personalisation and tailored messaging was huge, this was a very big deal.

 Whether you’re an SME or a large enterprise, the question isn’t which CMS is better, but which is better suited to you and your business needs.

-In theory, you can use both solutions to manage your website and online marketing efforts; the difference lies in how the two platforms facilitate this.
+In theory, you could use either solution to manage your website and online marketing efforts; the difference lies in how the two platforms achieve this.

 As a fully customisable CMS, you can use WordPress in a variety of ways to achieve different ends.
 From posts and pages to categories and multimedia objects, you can make the platform your own.